code-saturne/code_saturne/doc/doxygen/user_guide/ug_catalyst.md

 Basic principles
 ================

-It is possible to can generate postprocessing output directly from a running code_saturne simulation using
+It is possible to generate postprocessing output directly from a running code_saturne simulation using
 [ParaView Catalyst](https://kitware.github.io/paraview-catalyst),
 provided support for this tool is specified at build time (see